 This tiara, made around 1850 and is composed of diamonds and turquoise stones set in a central sunburst motif surrounded by rococo scrolls, was a wedding gift to Queen Mary by her parents.
 She gave it as a wedding present to her daughter-in-law, Princess Alice, Duchess of Gloucester, in 1935, who gave it to her daughter-in-law, the current Duchess.
 It is not her most worn tiara, but it includes a substantial parure.

-This early 20th century tiara, rendered solidly in diamonds, sapphires, and pearls, was made for the fascinating Princess Marie Louise, who bequeathed it to her godson, Prince Richard, at her death in 1965.
+Created by Cartier, this early 20th century tiara, rendered solidly in diamonds, sapphires, and pearls, was originally bought by the Countess of Granard in 1923, but had been returned to Cartier by 1937, when it was bought by Princess Marie Louise for the Coronation of King George VI.
+Princess Marie Louise bequeathed it to her godson, Prince Richard, at her death in 1965.
 This tiara is occasionally worn by the Duchess, often with one from her large collection of pearl chokers.
-It was ‘worn’ by her daughter, Lady Davina, in a fun portrait in the 1980s.
+It was also ‘worn’ by her daughter, Lady Davina, in a fun portrait in the 1980s.

 This tiara, a tightly packed design of diamond scrolls and foliage in a kokoshnik shape, was given as a wedding gift to Queen Mary by Lord & Lady Iveagh.
 She bequeathed it to her daughter-in-law, Princess Alice, Duchess of Gloucester, in 1953, who passed it on to the current Duchess.
 This tiara has only been worn a few times by the Duchess.
 It was also worn as a wedding tiara by her daughter, Lady Rose Gilman in 2008.